 Carl von Linné

-The research and bibliographical history of the Phasmatodea reaches as far back as to the mid of the 18th century.
+The research and bibliographical history of the Phasmatodea reaches as far back as to the mid-18th century.
 The first three species (see above) were described by the famous Swedish naturalist and inventor of binary nomenclature Carl von LINNÉ (lat.
 Carolus Linnaeus, 1707-1778) in the 10th edition of his "Systema Naturae" of 1758, where he combined all Orthopterous insects in the genus Gryllus.
 Subsequently, LINNÉ separated the current Phasmatodea and Mantodea from Gryllus and united them in the genus Mantis, which was overtaken by the Denish zoologist Johann Christian FABRICIUS (1745-1808) in his "Entomologica Systematica” of 1793.
-Caspar STOLL (ca. 1725-1791) and Anton August Heinrich LICHTENSTEIN (1753-1816) discussed the status of an own family for the Phasmatodea, which was first established in the "Verzeichnis der Käfer Preußens" by Johann Karl Wilhelm ILLIGER in 1798 and the 1798 work of FABRICIUS.
+Caspar STOLL (ca. 1725-1791) and Anton August Heinrich LICHTENSTEIN (1753-1816) discussed the status of their own family for the Phasmatodea, which was first established in the "Verzeichnis der Käfer Preußens" by Johann Karl Wilhelm ILLIGER in 1798 and the 1798 work of FABRICIUS.
 In the 1st edition of 1788 of his great work "Représentation des Spectres ou Phasmes, des Mantes, des Sauturelles, des Grillons, des Criquets et des Blattes des quatre Parties du Monde" STOLL provided beautiful hand-coloured plates showing several species of Phasmatodea, but he did not use the binominal system of nomenclature proposed by LINNÉ (1758) and thus left his species without scientific names.
-Subsequently, several latinized names for the species illustrated by STOLL were proposed by Guillaume Antoine OLIVIER in his "Encyclopédie Méthodique, Histoire Naturelle, Insectes" of 1792.
-Obviously not being aware of OLIVIER's 1792 publication, LICHTENSTEIN (1796 & 1802) proposed latinized names for STOLL's species as well, most of which are synonymous of the names introduced by OLIVIER.
+Subsequently, several Latinized names for the species illustrated by STOLL were proposed by Guillaume Antoine OLIVIER in his "Encyclopédie Méthodique, Histoire Naturelle, Insectes" of 1792.
+Not being aware of OLIVIER's 1792 publication, LICHTENSTEIN (1796 & 1802) proposed Latinized names for STOLL's species as well, most of which are synonymous with the names introduced by OLIVIER.

 Plate by Westwood, J.O.